The List

 13 Sept 2025 - 13 Sept 2025

-The Carloways plus special guests The Carloways are BACK!
+The Carloways The BIG Reunion Show plus Logan Gilmartin + mystery special guest The Carloways are BACK!
 After a 5 year hiatus, the boys are back together and are proud to present their new music, with this exclusive hometown performance.
 Hailing from Bridge Of Earn and Dunkeld, they play Americana music with a Scottish edge.
 The band enjoyed many highlights throughout the years including performing at 17 sold-out Edinburgh Fringe shows, performing at Scottish festivals such as Eden Festival and Kelburn Garden Party and becoming a mainstay at their second home, Belladrum Tartan Heart Festival.
 Their debut self-titled EP and first album Resuscitator were recorded at 45-a-side Recordings with acclaimed producer Paul McInally.
 All songs were written by Mikey Maclennan, with the recordings featuring an eclectic range of instruments from the country / Americana soundscape.

 Kirsten Adamson